Are your pot plants waterlogged? There are many ways this can happen, but you CAN avoid losing your precious plants!

 - It is likely the beneficial microorganisms and soil life that were living in your pot and keeping your plant healthy have drowned or at best case, their numbers have greatly reduced.
 If this is the case, the potting mix or soil may smell ‘sour’ or anaerobic.
 Oxygen normally fills the gaps in between the soil crumb structure and all organisms and plants need air to live.
 When plant roots start to decay, you may notice this unpleasant smell.

-- your plants are wilting or looking decidedly ‘unwell’ all of a sudden
+- Your plants are wilting, dropping leaves or looking decidedly ‘unwell’ all of a sudden.

-- your plants are being attacked by pests
+- Your plants are being attacked by pests or disease.

-- worms are coming up to the surface in great numbers (they are trying to save themselves from drowning!) and
+- Worms are coming up to the surface in great numbers (they are trying to save themselves from drowning)!

-The good news is … you have a number of options to restore soil and plant health:
+Here are some options to restore your soil and plant health:

 - If you don’t want to re-pot the plant and the soil is still smelly, then to sweeten it you can add a sprinkling of garden or agricultural lime which should help remove the odour.
 If however, you have a plant that prefers an acidic soil, then avoid this treatment.